JanTristanH/harzer-wander-buddy/backend/hwb/README.md

   - saved tours
   - overview achievements
   - timeline for stampings (allow change of date)
+- monetization strategy ads from 5th login on?
 - optional: generate AI descriptions for routes
 - card based view of routes ✔️
   - highlight selected travel on map ✔️